msgpack/msgpack/spec.md

     * YYYYYYYY_YYYYYYYY is a 16-bit big-endian unsigned integer which represents N
     * ZZZZZZZZ_ZZZZZZZZ_ZZZZZZZZ_ZZZZZZZZ is a big-endian 32-bit unsigned integer which represents N
     * N is the length of the fraction payload size
-    * fraction is the concatenation of 2 to 4 integers, each of them encoded as defined in the "int format family" or "bigint extension type" sections above:
+    * fraction is the concatenation of 1 to 2 integers, each of them encoded as defined in the "int format family" or "bigint extension type" sections above:
+    ** If there is only one number, it is considered the denominator, and the numerator is 1.
-    ** The first number is required and describes the numerator of the fraction.
+    ** In all other cases, the numerator is the first given number, and the denominator is the second given number.
-    ** The second number is required and describes the denominator of the fraction.
-It must be strictly positive (non-zero).
-The value 1 is valid an may be useful when an exponent is given.
-    ** The third number is optional and describes a signed exponent which is to be applied to the number, by multiplying the number with (base^exponent).
-The default base is 10, as used in finance mathematics.
-    ** The fourth number is optional and gives the base for the exponent which should be applied to the number.
-Use base 2 for semantics similar to IEEE floating point.
-It must be >=2.
     * Any possible payload after the fourth number is reserved for future extensions of the specification, and must not be produced by current encoders.
 Readers should signal an error when they encounter unknown content after the 4 numbers.

     Recommendations for encoders and applications:
     * Encoders should prefer short representations, if possible.
-    * If the denominator is 1, and no exponent is given, the number should be encoded using the integer types, not as fraction.
+    * If the denominator is 1, the number should be encoded using the integer types, not as fraction.
-    * For denominator and base, prefer unsigned integer types (except if the base exceeds 64 bit).
+    * For denominator, prefer unsigned integer types (except if the base exceeds 64 bit).
     * To encode NaN, Infinity and negative infinity, use the appropriate float 32 values.
     * If the application does not have different requirements, encoders should reduce the fractions before writing them.